-On April 7, 2016, SCAG's Regional Council adopted the 2016-2040 RTP/SCS.
+On April 7, 2016, SCAG's Regional Council adopted the 2016-2040 Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS).
 The 2016-2040 RTP/SCS presents the transportation vision for the region through the year 2040 and provides a long-term investment framework for addressing the region's transportation and related challenges.
 Also, the 2016-2040 RTP/SCS contains baseline socioeconomic projections that are used as the basis for SCAG's transportation planning, and the provision of services by other regional agencies.
 The 2016-2040 RTP/SCS includes nine goals that pertain to economic development, mobility, accessibility, travel safety, productivity of the transportation system, protection of the environment and health through improved air quality, energy efficiency, and land use and growth patterns that complement the state and region's transportation investments, and security of the regional transportation system.
 The applicable goals of the 2016-2040 RTP/SCS are listed below.

 - Goal 2: Maximize mobility and accessibility for all people and goods in the region.
-[See Section 3.14, Transportation and Circulation.] - Goal 3: Ensure travel safety and reliability for all people and goods in the region.
-[See Sections 3.8, Hazards and Hazardous Materials; 3.13, Public Services; and 3.14, Transportation and Circulation.] - Goal 4: Preserve and ensure a sustainable regional transportation system.
-[See Section 3.14, Transportation and Circulation.] - Goal 5: Maximize the productivity of our transportation system.
-[See Section 3.14, Transportation and Circulation.] - Goal 6: Protect the environment and health of our residents by improving air quality and encouraging active transportation (e.g., bicycling and walking).
-[See Sections 3.2, Air Quality; 3.7, Greenhouse Gas Emissions; and 3.14, Transportation and Circulation.] - Goal 7: Actively encourage and create incentives for energy efficiency, where possible.
-[See Sections 3.2, Air Quality; 3.5, Energy Demand and Conservation; and 3.7, Greenhouse Gas Emissions.] - Goal 8: Encourage land use and growth patterns that facilitate transit and non-motorized transportation.
-[See discussion below.] - Goal 9: Maximize the security of the regional transportation system through improved system monitoring, rapid recovery planning, and coordination with other security agencies.
-[See Section 3.14, Transportation and Circulation.]
+(Refer to Section 3.14, Transportation and Circulation) - Goal 3: Ensure travel safety and reliability for all people and goods in the region.
+(Refer to Section 3.8, Hazards and Hazardous Materials; Section 3.13, Public Services; and Section 3.14 Transportation and Circulation) - Goal 4: Preserve and ensure a sustainable regional transportation system.
+(Refer to Section 3.14, Transportation and Circulation)

+- Goal 5: Maximize the productivity of our transportation system.
+(Refer to Section 3.14, Transportation and Circulation) - Goal 6: Protect the environment and health of our residents by improving air quality and encouraging active transportation (e.g., bicycling and walking).
+(Refer to Section 3.2, Air Quality; Section 3.7, Greenhouse Gas Emissions; and 3.14, Transportation and Circulation) - Goal 7: Actively encourage and create incentives for energy efficiency, where possible.
+(Refer to Section 3.2, Air Quality; Section 3.5 Energy Demand and Conservation; and Section 3.7, Greenhouse Gas Emissions) - Goal 8: Encourage land use and growth patterns that facilitate transit and non-motorized transportation.
+(Refer to Section 3.10, Land Use) - Goal 9: Maximize the security of the regional transportation system through improved system monitoring, rapid recovery planning, and coordination with other security agencies.
+(Refer to Section 3.14, Transportation and Circulation)